The New Shopper Geography: Quick Commerce, Live Commerce, Social Commerce

 Three Channels, Three Decision Logics

-A shopper who taps through a Blinkit order in Delhi at 11pm isn't browsing, she's restocking on a near-zero consideration cycle.
-A viewer joining a Whatnot auction in LA is in an entertainment mindset with purchase as the byproduct.
+A shopper who taps through a Blinkit order in Delhi at 11pm isn't browsing.
+She's restocking on a near-zero consideration cycle.
+A viewer joining a Whatnot auction in LA is in an entertainment mindset, with purchase as the byproduct.
 A TikTok Shop checkout in Jakarta often happens mid-scroll, before a conscious decision has fully formed.
 These are not the same behavior with a different interface on top.

 Why Standard Recall Methods Lose the Signal